spritlesoftware/our-website/content/english/software_services.md

   title : "Custom mobile applications" image : "images/service_landing/mobile.jpg"
-  alt: "Workflow Diagram for Conversational AI Bots" contents : "Be it simple gaming applications or complex tracking-based ones, We will give you what you ask for.
-That aside we also specialize in hybrid cross-platform mobile development  and the applications created  can be accessed on both platforms that are IOS and Android.
-While at the same time frequent updates will be provided based on requirements."
+  alt: "Workflow Diagram for Conversational AI Bots" contents : "You can choose a simple gaming application or a complex management system, we will offer you the best cross-platform app development services.
+That said aside, we also specialize in Hybrid cross-platform mobile development, to satisfy two mobile OS worlds!"

 ror: